 II.
 The Florida Bar Position

-The Florida Constitution not only permits change, but some claim it encourages change by providing numerous methods of amendment and by requiring its own periodic review.
-The Florida Constitution has more processes for amendment and revision than any other state constitution.
-While it is generally agreed that constitutions must be capable of change, critics argue the Florida constitution is too easily changed, detracting from it's ability to set enduring legal parameters and making it susceptible to the politics of the moment.
+Not only does the Florida Constitution permit change, but some say it encourages change by providing numerous methods for amendment and by requiring its own periodic review.
+The Florida Constitution has five processes for amendment and revision, more than any other state constitution.
+While it is generally agreed that constitutions must have provisions allowing them to be amended, critics argue that some amendments address issues that should be decided by statute, detracting from the Florida Constitution’s purpose to set enduring legal parameters and making it susceptible to the politics of the moment.

 II.
 The Florida Bar Position

 The Florida Bar does not have a legislative position in regard to changing, revising or amending the constitution or the review process for proposed changes to the state constitution.

 For the Bar’s position on specific amendment proposals, refer to the Bar’s Legislative Positions 2016-18.

 A. History of Florida's Six Constitutions

 The first Florida Constitution was drafted in 1838 at a convention convened in St. Joseph on Dec.
 3, 1838.
 That constitution established a governmental pattern that prevailed in other states: a oneterm governor, a bicameral legislature, and departmental administrators selected by the General Assembly and eligible for re-election by the assembly.
 The constitution banned bankers and clergymen from being elected as governor or legislators.